dart-lang/language/working/1855 - super parameters/proposal.md

 - If *p* is optional, does not declare a default value, the associated super-constructor parameter is also optional and has a default value *d*, and *d* is a subtype of the (declared or inferred above) type of *p*, then *p* gets the default value *d.*
 - It’s then a **compile-time error** if *p* is optional, its type is potentially non-nullable and it still does not have a default value.

-It’s a **compile-time error** if a super-parameter has a type which is not assignable to the type of its associated super-constructor parameter.
+It’s a **compile-time error** if a super-parameter has a type which is not a subtype of the type of its associated super-constructor parameter.

 ##### Introduced names in initializer list